mosman7/IAC-Ansible/ansible.md

     [db]
     192.168.33.11
     ```
-4. now if you ping the 2 vms from controller it should return success
+4. Now if you ping the 2 vms from controller it should return `success`
     - run `sudo ansible -m ping web` will return that thus is a success `"ping": "pong"`

+Some commands you can use to check connection

+`sudo ansible all -m ping` - pings all hosts
+`sudo ansible web/db -m ping` - select on of the hosts and ping the specific host